MTV Classic (Australia): Closure of channel in New Zealand

 On 1 December 2015, Sky Television replaced MTV Classic (and sister channel MTV Hits) with a localized version of MTV Music.

 Closure

 On 28 February 2016, Fetch TV (the last carrier of MTV Classic) announced via their Facebook page that the channel would close on 1 April 2016.

-Revival
+Revival and final closure

 On 27 February 2017, MTV Classic was revived on the Fetch TV platform as a result of "popular demand".
 Available on channel 140, and exclusively on Fetch TV, the revived channel features rock, R&B and pop music from 1980 to 2000.
 Sky TV New Zealand would also re-add the channel on 8 December 2017.
-This was later replaced again on Sky by MTV 80s on 6 July 2020.
+This was later replaced again on Sky by MTV 80s on 1 July 2020.

 On 1 July 2020, MTV Classic returned to Foxtel on channel 804, replacing MAX, after a 7-year absence.

+On 1 August 2023, MTV Classic was replaced by MTV 80s across Foxtel and FetchTV in Australia, as had been done in New Zealand 3 years prior.

 VJ's

 When the Channel first launched (as VH1) it employed 2 on-air talent but they later began running on mainly voice overs and guest presenters, the 2 hosts were: Zoe Sheridan: the glamorous and sexy side of the project who assisted in the production to Inside Track and David Campbell: the son of Australian rock sensation Jimmy Barnes.
 David also had some chart success with his hit single "Hope" which sold well in Australia, the US and the UK, he also was one of the faces of Inside Track until its cancellation.